 author

-Born in Buenos Aires in 1899, Jorge Luis Borges became one of the most influential writers of the 20th century.
-He is especially known for short stories and essays that blend philosophy, fantasy, mystery, and playful intellectual puzzles.
+Born in Buenos Aires in 1899, Jorge Luis Borges became one of Argentina’s most influential writers and one of the central literary voices of the 20th century.
+He is especially known for short stories and essays that blend philosophy, fantasy, detective fiction, and questions about time, memory, and identity.